Internship Admissions, Support and Initial Placement Data

 Describe any other required minimum criteria used to screen applicants:

 Preference is given to applicants who have proposed their dissertation prior to the application deadline.
 Applicants who are reflective, self-motivated, and committed to the CAPS mission as exhibited in their cover letter and essays are preferred.
-Applicants who have received Supervision via Video Tape or Live Supervision are desired.
+Applicants who have received Supervision through Digital Recordings or Live Supervision are desired.
 Applicants must demonstrate a strong and genuine interest in counseling center work and should be prepared to assist clients with a wide range of clinical issues and severity of concerns.

 Financial and Other Benefit Support for Upcoming Training Year